+Editor’s Note: An alternate EIS search procedure with interpolation is not precluded.

-When output power of the communication tester is swept to reach the throughput target that defines the sensitivity threshold, used power step resolution creates this uncertainty.
-Output power step used in the sensitivity measurement is divided by factor 2 and then a rectangular distribution applied to obtain the uncertainty.
+When output power of the communication tester is swept to reach the throughput target that defines the sensitivity threshold, the final power step resolution represents an asymmetric uncertainty contribution that can be corrected since this uncertainty is device and test system independent.
+The lab shall correct the TRS results by -0.5·output level step resolution of the final power step search and note the correction in the test report.

 A.4.2.7 Measurement distance

-The uncertainty contribution from a finite measurement distance is estimated in three parts.
-The two three elements of mismatch uncertainty contributions are combined by the root-sum-squares (RSS) method to derive the total combined mismatch uncertainty.
+The uncertainty contribution from a finite measurement distance is estimated differently for Stage 1 and Stage 2.